cartoonist/kseqpp/README.md

 The buffer will be flushed to the file when the `KStream` object goes out of the scope.
 Otherwise, `ks << kend` is required to be called before closing the file to make sure that there is no data loss.

+There is no need to write `kend` to the stream if using `SeqStreamOut`.

 ---